 For the years 2009 to 2012 inclusive, every Canadian resident individual (other than a trust) 18 years of age or older has been able to contribute $5,000 a year to a TFSA.
-Commencing with the 2013 calendar year, the contribution limit increased to $5,500 per year.
-The limit will continue to increase in increments of $500 in the future as it is indexed to inflation, to the nearest $500.
+For 2013 and 2014, the contribution limit was increased to $5,500 a year, and for 2015 and later years, the limit has been further increased to $10,000 a year.
 Subject to certain exceptions, a TFSA is generally permitted to hold the same types of investments as an RRSP.

 If you can afford it, this plan can prove to be a worthwhile savings vehicle.
 A TFSA can also provide you with some interesting opportunities to manage your retirement income.

 Tax tip: If your spouse cannot afford to contribute to a TFSA, you can contribute to your spouse’s TFSA as well as your own without any negative tax consequences.
 This will allow you to reduce your family’s total tax bill.

 Tax tip: Although amounts withdrawn from your TFSA can be recontributed without impacting your contribution room, the recontribution should generally not be made until the year following your withdrawal from the account.
 If you recontribute the amount withdrawn in the same year, you could be subject to an overcontribution penalty.

 Your tax adviser can assist you in determining what savings vehicle is the best option for you, given your particular circumstances.